 Use your dipstick.
 To find out how close your car is to the recommended oil level, let the engine cool for five minutes, pull out the oil dipstick (which your manual should help you locate), wipe it clean with a rag, reinsert it and then pull it back out.
 The oil clinging to the end of the dipstick will show you the level of oil in your car's engine.
 If you turn out to be running low, add a little more until you near the top of the range.
 Try not to add too much, but a slight excess is probably okay.
 Most modern cars have dipsticks designed to leave a small amount of unfilled capacity above the full line so that you won't accidentally overfill.

 Of course, there's a good possibility that the car you need to find the oil capacity for isn't a Prius, but for all other cars you'll probably find that the above methods basically apply.

-For more information about engine oil capacities and other related topics, follow the links on the next page.
+For more information about engine oil capacities and other related topics, follow the links below.